 From the Lounge

-Healthy airport tips #2: airports are horrible for the human body.
+#2 of healthy airport tips: airports are horrible for the human body.
 First, you sit in traffic to get to the airport.
-Next you rush through security only to get to the terminal and sit.
+Next, you rush through security only to get to the terminal and sit.
 You get up from the terminal to get on the plane and continue your marathon of sitting for potentially hours.
 Heaven forbid your flight gets delayed.
 That’s just added time of your body getting tight and sore from sitting on your ass.

 The good news is that you can combat all these things by performing a few simple and easy stretches.
 The hip flexor stretch, seated figure 4 stretch, lying lumbar activation, and upper back chair stretch are all very effective and easy to do in an airport without too many people thinking you’re bat-shit crazy.
 Although, you shouldn’t care what people think since you’re the one taking care of yourself.

 It is important to mention that you shouldn’t feel any pain while doing this.
 It might not be comfortable, but if you are pushing into pain, you’re doing too much and it won’t be as effective.
 With that out of the way, here are the stretches.